 If the checkbox Eventpreset is marked, the measurement will be stopped after acquiring more events than specified in the corresponding edit field.
 The events are counted only if they are within the ROI limits, i.e. >= the lower limit and < the upper limit.
 It is not necessary that this ROI is within the spectra range.
 Another possibility is to acquire data for a given time via the Time preset.
 In the edit field Range the length of the spectrum can be entered.
 A Bin width of 1 means the highest time resolution.
 The Binwidth can be chosen in powers of 2 up to 16777216 times the elementary dwell time.
 If an Acq.
 Delay is specified, data are acquired in a sweep not before the specified time.
+Hold after sweep allows to wait a specified time after a sweep before the next sweep can be started.

-The Inputs... button opens the Input Thresholds dialog box.
-Here you can specify which one of the inputs you are using (NIM or +-2V) for the START and STOP input and the threshold level at the falling edge of the input signal.
-Check the corresponding checkbox of the used input.
-For the NIM inputs the combo box provides a choice between standard Fast NIM (-0.4 V) and customized, i.e. Voltage level set by hand between -0.8 .. -0.25 V (scroll bar or edit field).
-For the +-2V inputs there is a choice between Slow NIM (+1 V), ECL (-1.2 V), Fast NIM (-0.4 V) and customized (-1.5..+1.5V).
-In principle it is possible to gate a NIM input by the corresponding +-2V input, for this case the checkboxes of both inputs can be marked.
+The Inputs... button opens the Input Thresholds and DAC's dialog box.
+Here you can specify the threshold level at the falling edge of the input signal.
+The combo box provides a choice between standard Fast NIM (-0.4 V) and customized, i.e. Voltage level set by hand between -1 .. +1 V (scroll bar or edit field).
+Also the voltages for the free usable DAC outputs DAC1 and DAC2 can be set in this dialog.